dbiservices/yak/collections/ansible_collections/yak/core/README.md

 then allocate the parent `sshkey` key for the current group or host.

 You can store all kind of secrets that make sense for you in the `secrets` directories.
-If you plan to version this `customer` folder in a production environment, you must ignore all `secrets` folder from being versioned and you should backup those secrets in a secure way.
+If you plan to version this `customer` folder in a production infrastructure, you must ignore all `secrets` folder from being versioned and you should backup those secrets in a secure way.

 #### the infrastructure_sample folder